-OMAHA (DTN) -- Additional rain and snow in the Midwest forecast, and a more favorable South America forecast, are the key weather items for the commodity trade's attention Friday.
+OMAHA (DTN -- Additional Midwest rain and snow and a favorable end-of-winter condition for Black Sea region crops are the key weather items for the commodity trade's attention Tuesday.

 Bryce Anderson can be reached at firstname.lastname@example.org